Flying Buffalo: History

-After leaving the military in 1972, Loomis and MacGregor incorporated their PBM company as Flying Buffalo, Inc., or FBI.
-Loomis and MacGregor pooled their savings to purchase a Raytheon 704 minicomputer to run turns for their PBM games.
+After leaving the military in 1972, Rick Loomis incorporated his PBM company as Flying Buffalo, Inc., or FBI.
+Loomis used his savings to purchase a Raytheon 704 minicomputer to run turns for the PBM games.
 According to Loomis in 1971, the computer cost $15,000 and had "4000 words of memory ... a teletypewriter, and a paper [tape] reader/punch".

 Also in 1972, Loomis acquired and published Nuclear War; it soon became one of Flying Buffalo's best sellers.
-In 1975 they published Tunnels & Trolls, a fantasy role playing game generally similar to Dungeons & Dragons.
+In 1975 they published Tunnels & Trolls, a fantasy role playing game generally similar to Dungeons & Dragons, and Viva!: Revolution in Mexico, a board wargame.
 Later products included background materials for fantasy role playing games, which became the "Catalyst" series.
 In 1976 the company started running a space exploration/conquest PBM game titled Starweb.
 In 1978 they purchased a board wargame titled Schutztruppe from game designer Jim Bumpas.
 Also in 1978 the company began publishing Sorcerer's Apprentice.
 The company's gross sales in 1978 was $125,000 with expenses at $130,000.
 1979 brought some additional changes.
 Flying Buffalo's Vice President, Dave Slight, died, slowing PBM operations.
 The company purchased another Raytheon computer from a local doctor's office, which promised to speed printing by an order of magnitude (although it initially was missing some key required equipment).

 In 1980, the company stated that it had more than 3,000 players worldwide.
 The staff reached its largest size of over 21 employees in 1983.
 The company also ran a gaming store at various locations in Tempe, Arizona until 1985.
 In 1985, Flying Buffalo reached a milestone, assigning its 10,000th account number.
 The company noted that, although account No. 1 went to its founder, Rick Loomis, account No. 10,000 went to a customer from Athens, Alabama.

 In 1992, the fiction book Mage's Blood and Old Bones: A Tunnels & Trolls Shared World Anthology was published by Flying Buffalo.

-Following the dissolution of TSR in 1997, Flying Buffalo remains the oldest pen-and-paper role-playing game publisher in the world.
+In July 2021, Webbed Sphere purchased Flying Buffalo Inc. and as part of the acquisition, in 2023 Flying Buffalo’s entire line of roleplaying games was taken over by Rebellion.
+Until the acquisition, Flying Buffalo had been the oldest pen-and-paper role-playing game publisher still in operation (following the dissolution of TSR in 1997).

-In July 2021, Webbed Sphere purchased Flying Buffalo Inc. with plans for Flying Buffalo to join its existing product lines.
 The PBM games were not included in the sale and a separate company, Rick Loomis PBM Games, continues to run nine PBM games originally published by Flying Buffalo, including Heroic Fantasy, Nuclear Destruction, Starweb, and others.

+In May 2023, Rebellion Unplugged acquired all of Flying Buffalo's RPG products.
+The company announced its intention to continue to offer digital versions of these products, including Tunnels & Trolls.